-According to the respondents 30% who were the majority indicated that the tl historical events of candidates contesting for presidency impacted on the outcomes 2013 Kenya general elections to a ,moderate extent, 26% to a great extent, 23% to a lit extent, 12% cited to a very great extent and 9% indicated that the historic events did r affect at all.
+According to the respondents 30% who were the majority indicated that the that historical events of candidates contesting for presidency impacted on the outcomes of 2013 Kenya general elections to a ,moderate extent, 26% to a great extent, 23% to a little extent, 12% cited to a very great extent and 9% indicated that the historic events did not affect at all.

-Indeed, from the above responses, the power of the mass media and the use public statements has been brought to the fore.
-One of the functions of mass media duri election is political persuasion which is an attempt to change people's behavior a attitude through communication.
-Political parties and in the 2013 General Election political coalitions such as the Jubilee Coalition and CORD as well as their candida used the media and other communication tools to convince the public to accept th political beliefs and in this case their manifestos but using the fishing line of the IC cases to hook their audiences.
-Indeed used worldwide by politicians and ev governments, Propaganda is a form of persuasive communication which involve transmission of opinions, facts and information that are aimed at benefiting communicator.
-Political leaders use persuasion and propaganda as their most import tools in their profession.
-108 During elections, presidential candidates tend to have cont over the time that is allocated for their speeches and announcement.
-Also, president candidates can create their own campaign organizations, separate from that of their par which deploy persuasion and propaganda techniques.
-Kenyatta was able to do t successfully bring in local artists and youth celebrities from the broad sphere of socie In addition, his TNA offices unlike other parties was headquartered in the estates medium earning Kenyans, reachable to both the low income earners as well as a medium income earners, who in Kenya form the majority of the electorate.
-Throu television, radio and print spots as well as high colour billboards, politicians were able influence and to some extent white wash their pasts for the creation of public opini through agenda setting.
-That news media shape public opinion through priming is one the most widely accepted results in political behavior.
-Indeed, this was event politicians began purchasing airwaves for the purpose of influencing the electora Mediamax for example is owned by close associates of Mr Kenyatta.
-The standard med group's majority shareholding is owned by close associates of former president Dan Arap Moi.
-Williams notes that one of the marks of a successful politician is when knows when to support or resist public opinion.
-109
+Indeed, from the above responses, the power of the mass media and the use of public statements has been brought to the fore.
+One of the functions of mass media during election is political persuasion which is an attempt to change people's behavior and attitude through communication.
+Political parties and in the 2013 General Election, political coalitions such as the Jubilee Coalition and CORD as well as their candidates used the media and other communication tools to convince the public to accept their political beliefs and in this case their manifestos but using the fishing line of the ICC cases to hook their audiences.
+Indeed used worldwide by politicians and even governments, Propaganda is a form of persuasive communication which involves transmission of opinions, facts and information that are aimed at benefiting the communicator.
+Political leaders use persuasion and propaganda as their most important tools in their profession.108 During elections, presidential candidates tend to have control over the time that is allocated for their speeches and announcement.
+Also, presidential candidates can create their own campaign organizations, separate from that of their party, which deploy persuasion and propaganda techniques.
+Kenyatta was able to do this successfully bring in local artists and youth celebrities from the broad sphere of society.
+In addition, his TNA offices unlike other parties was headquartered in the estates of medium earning Kenyans, reachable to both the low income earners as well as the medium income earners, who in Kenya form the majority of the electorate.
+Through television, radio and print spots as well as high colour billboards, politicians were able to influence and to some extent white wash their pasts for the creation of public opinion through agenda setting.
+That news media shape public opinion through priming is one of the most widely accepted results in political behavior.
+Indeed, this was event as politicians began purchasing airwaves for the purpose of influencing the electorate.
+Mediamax for example is owned by close associates of Mr Kenyatta.
+The standard media group's majority shareholding is owned by close associates of former president Daniel Arap Moi.
+Williams notes that one of the marks of a successful politician is when he knows when to support or resist public opinion.109

 108Dr.
-Ozonnia Ojielo is an economist with the Kenya School of Monetary Studies, This article was writin collaboration with Dr. Moses Sichei currently serving as the Director of Research at the Commission Revenue Allocation (CRA) and Chris Milner a Professor of International Economics at the University Nottingham.
+Ozonnia Ojielo is an economist with the Kenya School of Monetary Studies, This article was written in collaboration with Dr. Moses Sichei currently serving as the Director of Research at the Commission for Revenue Allocation (CRA) and Chris Milner a Professor of International Economics at the University of Nottingham.